OSS Fleet Analysis · Innovation Tax Methodology

 What We Find

-Three blind spots hiding in every codebase
+Three blind spots hiding in

-Blind Spot 01
+Blind Spot — Knowledge Cliff

 Your best engineer has 14 days of PTO scheduled.
+Do you know which repositories go dark when she's out?

 Average cost of a key-person departure: 4–6 months of lost productivity.
+The cliff is visible before the departure.

-Blind Spot 02
+Blind Spot — Linguistic Signature

 Last quarter, you shipped a feature nobody uses.
+Not because your team is bad — because "secure" meant two different things.

-Zombie features consume 20–40% of maintenance budgets.
+Zombie features — shipped but misaligned — consume 20–40% of maintenance budgets in organizations past 50 engineers.

-Blind Spot 03
+Blind Spot — Context Collapse

 Methodology